rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 <img src="../img/note.png" alt="Note" width="20"/> _Note: We don't have to specify the service implementation in a file under the resource directory `META-INF/services` as of Java 9._

-We can compile this with: `javac -p service.jar provider/module-info.java provider/p2/GreeterImpl.java` and package as a provider JAR with: `jar --create --file provider.jar -C provider .`
+We can compile this with:

+`javac -p service.jar provider/module-info.java provider/p2/GreeterImpl.java`

+and package as a provider JAR with:

+`jar --create --file provider.jar -C provider .`

 ## Service Client Application

 In order for a service to be used, its providers need to be discovered and loaded.
 The `ServiceLoader` class does the work of discovering and loading the service providers.
 The module that discovers and loads service providers must contain a `uses <service interface name>` directive in its declaration.
-In our example, [module-info.java](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service-client/module-info.java) we see `modC` declares it `uses p1.GreeterIntf`.
+In our example, [module-info.java](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/greeting_1/service-client/module-info.java), we see `modC` declares it `uses p1.GreeterIntf`.
+It also `requires modS` (the service module).

 If a module uses the `ServiceLoader<GreeterIntf>` class to load the instances of service providers for a service interface named `p1.GreeterIntf`, the module declaration must contain the `uses p1.GreeterIntf` declaration.